Dress For Cold and Winter Biking

 Waterproof Cycling Jacket

 Then over those two, a waterproof cycling jacket works really well to dress for riding your ebike in the winter.
 This will give you waterproof and windproof protection.
-Don’t skimp on quality here.
+So don’t skimp on quality here.
 This is an important essential.
 Look for one that has a high neck, long sleeves with velcro at the wrist, or cinched some way so that air can’t get in.

 To make stripping layers easy be sure these have zippers.
-Some jackets have underarm zippers for a heat release.
+Because some jackets have underarm zippers for a heat release – nice feature – right?
 Some have removable sleeves.
-You can also add removable sleeves for when you’re starting out – easy to strip off later.
+But you can also add removable sleeves for when you’re starting out – easy to strip off later.

 Your Bottom Half

 Two layers on the bottom are usually enough.
-The first layer underneath to keep you warm and the second layer to provide wind and rain protection.
+The first layer underneath to keep you warm and the second layer provides wind and rain protection.

 For the first layer most usually wear long johns or winter weight bib tights.Bib tights have straps that go over your shoulders and are better than long johns because they stay in place and don’t slip down.
 The picture of them is clickable and will bring you to further details.
 They are shown for men but women use these too.

 If bib tights aren’t for you check out some thermal long johns.
 We like these.
-They fit well, and come in different colors.
+They fit well and come in different colors.
 They’re comfortable and chafe-free.
 Smooth and soft against your skin and breathable.
 It’s fun to find cool ways to dress for riding your ebike in the winter

 Some outer leg layers are 100% waterproof and so have low breathability.
 But Gore makes fabrics that are breathable and waterproof.
 Here’s one that’s waterproof and breathable.
 Cause that’s important.
 This is the Columbia Men’s, Rebel Roamer Pant.
 100% nylon and machine wash – easy.